RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

 Choosing a Tag
 ##############

-To keep images as small as possible, we publish different tags of the ``rasa/rasa`` image with different dependencies installed.
-See :ref:`choosing-a-pipeline` for more information about depedencies.

-All tags start with a version -- the ``latest`` tag corresponds to the current master build.
+All ``rasa/rasa`` image tags start with a version number.
 The tags are:

 - ``{version}``
 - ``{version}-spacy-en``